 • Transfer a ball of dough on a worktop, flatten it lightly and pour about ½ teaspoon of melted butter and vegetable oil mixture on top.

-• Using your hands, flatten the dough again but this time as thin as you can to make a circle or a square without damaging the dough.
+• Using your hands, flatten the dough as thin as you can to make a circle or a square without damaging it.
 You will have to be quick for this process otherwise the dough will dry out and you might damage it.

 • Fold each side of the dough vertically and then horizontally towards the center to make a square.
 Place the folded msemen on a greased surface and cover with a cloth or a cling film.
 Repeat the same process until you have folded all the dough balls.